YashPurii/AI-project/README.md

 ## Contribution
-- Contributions are welcome!
-Check the 'CONTRIBUTING.md' file for guidelines.
 - Report issues and suggest enhancements using GitHub issues.

 ## Contact
-- For questions or feedback, reach out to [your email address].
+- For questions or feedback, reach out to yashpuri425@gmail.com